cybersamx/angularjs-testagent/README.md

 I have only tested the script in Ubuntu 14 on AWS EC2.

+* Write a Dockerfile for this operation.
+It should be cleaner.
 * Write Chef cookbook to install/configure a headless host for CI and automated testing AngularJS code.